GTA-UFRJ/sensingbus/flushing/README.md

 Step 1) Download the file flushing/fog_agent.py in the https://github.com/pedrocruz/sensing_bus.

 ### Generate a key and certificate:
+This tutorial followed this link's one: https://jamielinux.com/docs/openssl-certificate-authority/sign-server-and-client-certificates.html.
 This section explains how to sign server and client certificates

 Step 1) Create a key